 A campaign is a series of sales related activities that are executed manually or automatically over a set period of time with a specific goal in mind.

 The first step in your campaign is likely an email (but it doesn't have to be).
-Click the 'add a step' button in the campaign editor and select from the list of available options See a detailed explanation of each step in the article below.
+Click the 'add a step' button in the campaign editor and select from the list of available options See a detailed explanation of each step in the article below the video tutorial below: